Start the transfer credit process at American Public University.

 4. Maximize Your Credits

 Don’t leave your hard-earned credits behind.
 Be sure that any college you look into has a robust transfer credit process.
-American Public University recently revamped its transfer credit evaluation (TCE) website to help current and incoming students receive the maximum credit for their previous academic and professional experience.
+American Public University has a transfer credit evaluation (TCE) website to help current and incoming students receive the maximum credit for their previous academic and professional experience.